jito-foundation/jito-solana/priority-fee-sharing/README.md

 ## Updating the Service

-To update the Priority Fee Sharing service, follow these steps:
+To update the Priority Fee Sharing service, follow these steps ( do in the `priority-fee-sharing` directory ):

 1. Stop the service